Atenteben

 The atenteben (atɛntɛbɛn) is a bamboo flute from Ghana.
 It is played vertically, like the European recorder, and, like the recorder, can be played diatonically as well as chromatically.
 Although originally used as a traditional instrument (most often in funeral processions), beginning in the 20th century it has also been used in contemporary and classical music.
 Several players have attained high levels of virtuosity and are able to play Western as well as African music on the instrument.

 The instrument originated with the Akan ethnic group of south-central Ghana, particularly in the region of the Kwahu Plateau.
 It was first popularized throughout the nation by the Ghanaian musicologist Ephraim Amu (1899–1995).
 It was also featured in the Pan-African Orchestra led by Nana Danso Abiam, and Dela Botri, a former member of the Orchestra, is among Ghana's foremost exponents of the instrument.
 Since 2004, Botri has combined the atenteben with hiplife music on his recordings.

 The instrument is used in many schools and universities across Ghana, both as a solo and ensemble instrument.
 An instruction manual for the atenteben has been written by Kwasi Aduonum (born 1939), a Ghanaian educator, scholar, and composer from the Kwahu Plateau region.

 The Nigerian composer Akin Euba featured a children's atenteben ensemble in his opera Chaka: An Opera in Two Chants (1970).

 The atenteben flute is one of the most versatile musical instruments found in Ghana.
-The modern atenteben flute, built in B flat and C, was developed by the musicologist, composer and flautist Ephraim Amu (1899-1995), whose pioneering work established a notated musical tradition for the instrument and included the instrument into the curriculum of major educational institutions in Ghana, notably, the Achimota Secondary School and University of Ghana.
+The modern atenteben flute, built in B flat and C, was developed by the musicologist, composer, and flutist Ephraim Amu (1899-1995), whose pioneering work established a notated musical tradition for the instrument and included the instrument into the curriculum of major educational institutions in Ghana, notably, the Achimota Secondary School and University of Ghana.

 The B flat atenteben is a transposing instrument, i.e. its music is written in a tone higher than the actual sounds, but a written music for the C atenteben (also referred to as atenteben-ba) directly agrees with the sounds on piano.

 It is an end-blown instrument with six top holes and one bottom hole.
 Its embouchure at the mouth of the pipe consists of a piece of wood (fipple) made to fit tightly into the pipe with a narrow slit through which sound is produced by blowing.

 The instrument originates from Tweneduruase in the Kwahu Plateau of south-central Ghana.
 The Kwahus are part of the Akan tribes of Ghana, sharing a boundary with the Akyem in the south and east and with the Asante in the north and west.